lter/test-manual/site-personnel.md

    -  P.  **Contact-Site ID**: If your site uses a unique identifier for individuals that could aid in matching site and network-level information, this is the place to enter it.
 If you do not use such a system, please leave this field blank.	*(Located at the end as only a few sites use this field.)*

 -  **Affiliation-related information:**
    -  K.  **Role (Affiliation)**: Recall that participants may have multiple simultaneous affiliations.
-This field holds the role for one type of affiliation with a particular site.
+This field holds the role for one affiliation with a particular site.
 The (limited) choices for this field are available in the drop down.
 Please DO NOT add choices that do not appear in the drop down selector.
-Options for "Role" are detailed later on this page.
+[Options for "Role"](#Detailed-Field-descriptions-and-options) are detailed later on this page.
    -  L.  **Start Year (Affiliation)**: The year that this affiliation started - to the best of your knowledge.
 This information is not strictly required and participants can update this information directly when they register on the site.
    -  M.  **End Year (Affiliation)**: 	The year that this affiliation ended - to the best of your knowledge.
 This information is not strictly required and participants can update this information directly when they register on the site.
 When an entered end year is less than the current year, the affiliation status will be automatically converted to "Former" at the time data is uploaded.
    -  N.  **Status (Affiliation)**: Status" has 2 options: "Current" or "Former."
 This reflects an individual's affiliation *with the site*.
 All newly affiliated individuals should be listed as "Current."
 When an individual leaves your site, they should be identified as "Former" for your site and an end date entered for their role.
 When their status changes to "Former" at all sites with which they had an affiliation, their LTER status will automatically change to "Inactive".
 As long as they maintain an active affiliation with any LTER site, their LTER status will be "Active."
 This field controls whether individuals appear in the site directory for the affiliated site.